mickfuzz/phd4/_posts/thesis_chapters/2024-8-8-Discussion-Conclusion.md

 In a similar way to the play paradox [hoyles_pedagogy_1992], there is a tension between structure and freedom.
 However, the issue here relates to tensions between different forms of agency, instrumental, authorial and transformative.

+### Research Output - Conceptualisations of forms of agency

+THIS SHOULD BE DROPPED OR INTEGRATED TO ABOVE?
+CONCLUSION PERHAPS.

+This thesis has explored agency through the following concepts: instrumental agency, authorial agency, and transformative agency through double stimulation.

+This section contributes observations from this research process with the following aims.

+ - to serve other researchers undertaking similar work using activity theory and design based approach
+ - to help practitioners be research informed

+There is alignment with other research in terms of how
+ - authenticity of tools can be problematic and needs design adaptation, often black boxing
+ - this process merits attention and alignment with overall project aims of the designer
+ - Challenges encountered by students in tool use can result in productive and creative responses in development of production cultures (explored later)
+ - ideally emergent and producing a culture series of

 #### TADS - interventions and affordances as double stimulation - DROP

 Revisiting terms; The term intervention and affordances do not nearly align with the broad conceptual framework of this study infering a duality between subject and object.
 FIND REFERENCE